 Outdated X-ray technology can only produce one image on each exposure.
 This means that larger areas are very time consuming and costly to investigate as the transmitter and receiver need to be constantly moved to scan the full area.

-GPR can scan large areas in one or more scrolling images producing a vertical sectional view of the test area.
+Concrete Scanning can scan large areas in one or more scrolling images producing a vertical sectional view of the test area.
 These images can be placed together to form a virtual 3D model.